 Budget 1 hour for the bus ride, and 30 minutes hiking to get to a lookout on this awesome Guatemala volcano hike.

 Sunrise for us was at 5:53 am, and we arrived at the lookout around 5:20 am, which was perfect.

 #2.
 How to Find the Path’s Starting Point

-Ask the bus driver’s assistant to let you off at la Nariz del Indio in Santa Cruz La Laguna.
+If you’re heading on the Indian Nose Guatemala volcano hike, ask the bus driver’s assistant to let you off at la Nariz del Indio in Santa Cruz La Laguna.